gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Verifying Gradle Wrappers

-The [Gradle Wrapper](userguide/gradle_wrapper.html) is a binary blob of executable code that is checked into nearly [2.8 Million GitHub Repositories](https://github.com/search?l=&q=filename%3Agradle-wrapper.jar&type=Code).
+The [Gradle Wrapper](userguide/gradle_wrapper.html) is a binary blob of executable code that is checked into [millions of GitHub repositories](https://github.com/search?l=&q=filename%3Agradle-wrapper.jar&type=Code).
 There are [security implications](https://blog.gradle.org/gradle-wrapper-checksum-verification-github-action) when accepting changes to `gradle-wrapper.jar` that may not be apparent.

 We have created [an official GitHub Action](https://github.com/marketplace/actions/gradle-wrapper-validation) that allows projects on GitHub to automatically verify that the `gradle-wrapper.jar` in their repository was released by Gradle.